1. Welcome to the PanelWizard

 4.1 Top-Down Approach

-Use your actual electricity usage data to determine your available panel capacity:
+Use your actual electricity usage data to determine your available panel capacity.
+One way to do this:

 1. Visit the Panel Capacity Calculator